jimratliff/GenoMac-user/README.md

 ### Clone this respository to `~/.genomac-user` of the particular user

-This public GenoMac-user repo is meant to be cloned locally (using https) to each user’s home directory to support the configuration of that user’s account, applications, etc. More specifically, the local directory to which this repo is to be cloned is the hidden directory `~/.genomac-user`, specified by the environment variable $GENOMAC_USER_LOCAL_DIRECTORY (which is exported by the script `assign_environment_variables.sh`).
+This public GenoMac-user repo is meant to be cloned locally (using https) to each user’s home directory.
+More specifically, the local directory to which this repo is to be cloned is the hidden directory `~/.genomac-user`, specified by the environment variable $GENOMAC_USER_LOCAL_DIRECTORY (which is exported by the script `assign_environment_variables.sh`).

 ### This repo supplies the dotfiles that configure some of the user’s software

 This repository is intended to be used with [GNU Stow](https://www.gnu.org/software/stow/), which is installed by the GenoMac-system repo.

-The `stow_directory` of the current repo contains a set of *dotfiles* for the user that are compartmentalized by “package,” e.g., git, ssh, zsh, etc., and, within each package, the directory structure mimics where the symlinks pointing to these files will reside in the user’s $HOME directory.
+The `stow_directory` of the current repo contains a set of *dotfiles* for the user that are compartmentalized by “package,” e.g., git, ssh, zsh, etc., and, within each package, the directory structure mimics where the symlinks pointing to these files will reside relative to the user’s $HOME directory.
 (E.g., `stow_directory/git/.config/git/conf` is the target of a symlink at `~/.config/git/conf`.)

 ### This repo establishes/adjusts numerous user-level preferences
-This repo supplies scripts that execute `defaults write` commands to establish various user preferences for macOS generally and for certain apps in particular
+This repo supplies scripts that execute `defaults write` commands to establish various user preferences for macOS generally and for certain apps in particular.

 ### The Makefile is the user’s interface with the functionality of this repo